yalanyali/termin-app/README.md

 # Introduction
 Termin App is an appointment-patient management app for a small doctor's office.
+Check the Wiki for a detailed information.

 # :ledger: Index